 Giving your immune system a boost and giving your body other nutrients is an exciting benefit of eating honeycomb.
 According to the USDA, natural vitamins and minerals in raw honey include: calcium, iron, magnesium, zinc, and more.
 Raw honey also contains Vitamins C, B6 and B12, A, E, and D.

 2) Nutrients are sealed in the wax cells of the honeycomb.

-When it remains sealed, raw honey is in its purest and most nutritious form because it is straight from the source.
+When it remains sealed, raw honey is in its most pure and most nutritious form because it is straight from the source.
 This is something that liquid honey can’t provide.
 Honey that is removed from the honeycomb is exposed to air, which pulls water from the atmosphere.
 This leads to dilution in the honey that creates a slight but significant difference in nutritional value.

 Because raw honey is a rich source of phenols and other antioxidant compounds, it is linked to a reduced risk of heart disease.
 Antioxidants also help protect your body from cell damage due to free radicals.

 According to a study published in the Korean Journal of Internal Medicine, raw honeycomb may help normalize liver function and improve symptoms of fatty liver disease.